-Decision Request Deadline Progress and follow-up action Status first-of-their-kinds public goods for all gender and development professionals: the GenderPro Capacity Building Programme and GenderPro Global Credential.
+Decision Request Deadline Progress and follow-up action Status Zectation Acquest 1 first-of-their-kinds public goods for all gender and development professionals: the GenderPro Capacity Building Programme and GenderPro Global Credential.
 Nevertheless, while UNICEF continues to strengthen its gender expertise at country level, including through building gender capacity, the pace remains slow.
 For example, although 33 country offices have at least one dedicated gender specialist (up from 30 in 2019), that number still represents only about one third of all country offices.
 Similarly, there are only 17 sectoral gender specialists at the country level, an increase of 3 from 2019, but representing just 13 per cent of all offices.
 Ongoing attention and dedicated resources are needed to ensure that UNICEF improves gender expertise at country level and that gender focal points receive more consistent support and training.
-Para 11: Notes with appreciation the commitment of UNICEF to a transformative approach to gender programming in line with its mandate and in collaboration with national authorities.
-2020/13 Report on the midterm review of the UNICEF integrated budget, 2018-2021 Para 3: Notes and approves the proposal ma (a) For the Global and Regional Programmillion to \$243.5 million, subject to the ava \$810.2 million to \$930.1 million, subject to (b) An appropriation for the institutional be development effectiveness, United Nations activities, capital investments, noting that the resources and \$1.3 billion from cost recover (c) In addition to the appropriation of \$2.3 other resources for development effectivenes contributions to other resources; Para 4: Notes, within special purpose activition of the amounts required in accordance watching activities of the Secretary-Ger de by UNIC me, an increa ilability of re the receipt of budget for the development are revised pro y from other billion, the ess and Unite ties, the proje with the UNIC nts on behal- neral on Viol the financial framework for the UNICEF Strategic Plan, 2018-tion and working capital required for liquidity; EF for the following budgets: use in the approved budget from regular resources from \$220.0 esources, and an increase in the ceiling from other resources from f contributions to other resources, for 2018-2021; esperiod 2018-2021 of \$2.3 billion to cover the costs of coordination, management activities and, within special purpose ojected funding for the appropriation is \$1.0 billion from regular resources; projected funding for the institutional budget of \$134.0 million from d Nations development coordination, subject to the receipt of exceed utilization of resources for: CEF Financial Regulations and Rules to defray the costs of the f of others, including procurement services and the Office of the n/a
+Para 11: Notes with appreciation the commi with its mandate and in collaboration with n ICEF to a transformative approach to gender programming in line n/a 2020/13 Report on the midterm review of the UNICEF integrated budget, 2018-2021 of the Executive Board in its decision 2017/ Para 2: Approves the revised integrated reso 2021, based on projections of resources available.
+Para 3: Notes and approves the proposal ma (a) For the Global and Regional Programm million to \$243.5 million, subject to the available \$810.2 million to \$930.1 million, subject to (b) An appropriation for the institutional bidevelopment effectiveness, United Nations activities, capital investments, noting that the resources and \$1.3 billion from cost recover (c) In addition to the appropriation of \$2.3 other resources for development effectivene contributions to other resources; Para 4: Notes, within special purpose activiting administration by UNICEF of special accounts Special Representative of the Secretary-General Representative of the Secretary-General accounts are supposed to the secretary-General Representative of the Secretar 14; purce plan as a callable, utilizated by UNICE me, an increase ilability of rest the receipt of udget for the development e revised proy from other billion, the pass and United ies, the projection its on behalf the unice of se in the approved budget from regular resources from \$220.0 sources, and an increase in the ceiling from other resources from 5 contributions to other resources, for 2018-2021; period 2018-2021 of \$2.3 billion to cover the costs of coordination, management activities and, within special purpose jected funding for the appropriation is \$1.0 billion from regular resources; projected funding for the institutional budget of \$134.0 million from a Nations development coordination, subject to the receipt of ceted utilization of resources for: EEF Financial Regulations and Rules to defray the costs of the of others, including procurement services and the Office of the n/a